-A house in King Lane, Newport, was boarded up last week following a successful closure application at Newport Magistrates’ Court.
+A Newport house has been boarded up following a successful closure application at Newport Magistrates’ Court.

-The three-month closure order was granted on 13 October after a number of complaints were made relating to anti-social behaviour (ASB) at the address.
-The house was boarded up on Tuesday, 19 October.
+The three-month closure order was granted on Wednesday 19 July for an address in Trinity Place, after several complaints were made relating to illegal drug use and anti-social behaviour (ASB) at the property.

-“I hope that this reassures residents that if they have concerns about problem premises which are causing harm to the community, they can report it and we will work hard with our partners to take action.
+“This behaviour negatively impacts the quality of life for residents and will not be tolerated in our communities.
+We hope this order will reassure residents that if they have concerns regarding problem premises, they can report it and we will work hard with our partners to take action.

-“Tackling anti-social behaviour is a priority for us and I would urge anyone with any concerns to get in contact.”
+“Tackling anti-social behaviour is a priority for us and I urge anyone with any concerns to get in contact”

 During the period of the order, which expires in October 2023, anyone who attempts to enter this property in breach of the notice can be arrested by police.